oriolarques/GEGVICshine/README.md

 -   **Mutational load**: Here, the mutational load, defined as the total number of mutations per sample, will be calculated per each sample and a comparison by groups will be shown.
+Values will be available in a table.

 ![](www/17_mutational_load.png) ![](www/18_mutational_load_table.png)

--   **Mutational signatures**: Giving the selected version of the genome and the COSMIC matrix, the server will predict the contribution of different mutational signatures in each sample.
+-   **Mutational signatures**: Giving the selected version of the genome and the COSMIC matrix, the app will predict the contribution of different mutational signatures in each sample.
 Then, two complementary figures will be plotted.
 The first is a bar plot showing the top four mutational signatures per sample (separated by groups), whereas the second figure is a heatmap showing the contribution of all predicted mutational signatures per sample.
+The values to genereate these plots are shown in the corresponding table.

 ![](www/19_mutational_signatures_bars.png)
 ![](www/20_mutational_signatures_heatmap.png)